University of Oxford Open Days 2017: 28 June, 29 June and 15 September

 14:15-15:00 Classics and CAAH, drop in session, Staircase 18 Room 9

-The Balliol Buttery will be open, serving tea, coffee and other refreshments all day.
-The JCR Pantry will also be open, serving tea, coffee and other refreshments for visitors.
+The Balliol Buttery will be open, serving tea, coffee and water all day.

 We regret that some parts of Balliol’s ancient site do not have disabled access.
 If you have specific access requirements and wish to attend one of the subject talks listed above, please do get in touch with us in advance for further advice.